Maharashtra progressing on various indices of education: Fadnavis | Education

 - India

-Maharashtra Deputy Chief Minister Devendra Fadnavis on Sunday said the state is progressing on various indices of education, days after NCP president Sharad Pawar expressed concern over Maharashtra's performance as per a Central grading index.
+Maharashtra Deputy Chief Minister Devendra Fadnavis has said the state is progressing on various indices of education, even as NCP president Sharad Pawar has expressed concern over the state's performance as per a central grading index.

-Sharad Pawar has written to the state government expressing concern over Maharashtra's performance on the grading index.
+Sharad Pawar has written to the Maharashtra government expressing concern over the state's performance on the grading index.

 "Union human resources ministry has released Performance Grading Index 2.0 which shows Maharashtra has slid from the second position to the seventh one.
 It is very unfortunate that Maharashtra has failed on improving the quality of education," Pawar stated.